evelez7/CodeU-ProjectGroup6/README.md

 ## DISCLAIMER

 CODEU is a program created by Google to develop the skills of future software engineers.
-This project is not an offical Google Product.
+This project is not an official Google Product.
 This project is a playground for those looking to develop their coding and software engineering skills.